-Classical conditioning was experimentally confirmed and can not be rejected as a learning theory, but its scope is limited and it ignores all cognitive aspects.
+Classical conditioning was experimentally confirmed and cannot be rejected as a learning theory, but its scope is limited and it ignores all cognitive aspects.
 It has until today almost completely lost its influence.
 Meaningful criticisms were also offered by gestalt psychologists who later inspired cognitivist ideas of explaining the human cognitive structure.
-Models of human cognitive structure developed in 1960s have suggested ways of learning humans are capable of that are superior to stimulus-response learning.
+Models of human cognitive structure developed in 1960s have suggested humans are capable of learning forms superior to stimulus-response learning.

-2024/05/16 10:02 3/3 Classical conditioning
+2024/04/29 01:21 3/3 Classical conditioning